raspberrypilearning/physical-computing-with-python/motors.md

 ## Robot class

-If you had a robot with two wheels, you would want to control the two motors together, rather than separately, just like you did for the two pins of each motor.
+If you had a robot with two wheels you would want to control the two motors together, rather than separately, just like you did for the two pins of each motor.
 Luckily, there's also a `Robot` class in GPIO Zero.

 ![Robot](images/robot.png)

-1. Restart the shell again (**Ctrl + F6**)
+1. Restart the shell again (**Ctrl + F6**).

 1. Import the `Motor` class: